 Red Hat is a leader and active builder of open source container technology, including Kubernetes, and creates essential tools for securing, simplifying, and automatically updating your container infrastructure.

 Red Hat® OpenShift® is an enterprise-grade Kubernetes distribution.
 With Red Hat OpenShift, teams gain a single, integrated platform for DevOps.
 Red Hat OpenShift offers developers their choice of languages, frameworks, middleware, and databases, along with build and deploy automation through CI/CD to supercharge productivity.
-Also available is a data and storage services platform engineered for containers, Red Hat OpenShift Container Storage.
+Also available is a data and storage services platform engineered for containers, Red Hat OpenShift Data Foundation.